-The property must have been eligible in that particular tax year and you must provide a photo ID and any other required supporting documentation to demonstrate eligibility.
-For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2018, you must provide at least one document from the list of accepted documents that demonstrate the home was your primary place of residence as of January 1, 2018.
+The property must have been eligible in that particular tax year and you must provide a photo ID and any other required supporting documentation to demonstrate eligibility for the missed exemption.
+For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2019, you must provide at least one document from the list of accepted documents that demonstrate the home was your primary place of residence as of January 1, 2019.